alexnguyennz/vsctrust.org.nz/src/content/pages/donate.md

 ---
 title: Donate
 items:
-  - 'weekly breakfast and lunch food items for our Do Some Good schools '
+  - weekly breakfast and lunch food items for our Do Some Good schools
   - volunteer training
-  - 'cups, lollies, uniforms, and first aid supplies for Take 10 '
+  - cups, lollies, uniforms, and first aid supplies for Take 10
   - art, and food for Take 10 Arvo's
   - meals and transport home for our volunteers
+topContent: >
+  Kia ora,

+  Thank you for taking the time to consider donating to us!

+  Our organisation creates meaningful change throughout communities in the Pōneke, Te Awa Kairangi and Porirua (Wellington, Hutt Valley and Porirua) regions.
+Our work focusses around targeted programmes offering support, care, and creating connection and stronger, safer, more inclusive communities, together.

+  We know our work makes a real impact, donating to us is your chance to make an impact too.
 ---

+Once your donation has been completed, you will receive a receipt via email automatically.
+If you have any queries or concerns related to this please contact [mailto:hello@vsctrust.org.nz](hello@vsctrust.org.nz) with the subject line DONATION ENQ followed by your surname.